Sunday, 14 March 2010

 It is this solitary scene at the end which reveals Rose to be as selfish and opportunistic as the others, and also quite callous.
 Although ultimately this is a quick means to leave Mickey behind rather than have him join the TARDIS crew.

-The final main guest character is Clive, who is a revisionist point on the archetypal Doctor Who or general Science Fiction fanatic.
+The final main guest character is Clive, who is a revisionist point on the archetypal Doctor Who or general Science Fiction fan.
 Again as with Mickey, he is ridiculed, although in this case uniformly by the other characters, Davis acknowledges that this is how fans appear to the rest of the world, although arguably he is just playing up type.

 Interestingly RTD has Clive as the only main character to have no contact with the Doctor, illustrating the point, valid or not, that such a person has no place in the Doctor's world.